OpsMx/standard-isd-gitops/upgrade/README.md

 12. `kubectl -n opsmx-isd apply -f serviceaccount.yaml` # Edit namespace if changed from the default "opsmx-isd"

 13. Scale down the oes-audit-service deployment by using the below command
-   - `kubectl scale deploy oes-audit-deploy --replicas=0 -n opsmx-isd` # Edit namespace if changed from the default "opsmx-isd"
+   - `kubectl -n opsmx-isd scale deploy -l component=auditservice --replicas=0` # Edit namespace if changed from the default "opsmx-isd"

 14. Upgrade DB:
       This can be be executed as a kubenetes job